 - Beware of social engineering.
-Don't reveal any personal information to strangers especially on online chats, no matter how casual and friendly the conversation may be.
-Also, crooks are starting to pose as people that you may know with fake Facebook accounts so please be vigilant (even with your friends).
+Don’t reveal any personal information to strangers especially on online chats, no matter how casual and friendly the conversation may be.
+Also, crooks are starting to pose as people you may know with fake Facebook accounts, so be vigilant (even with your friends).

 - Create strong and unique passwords.
 Many people use weak passwords and even worse, use the same username and password on multiple sites.
 This is a terrible practice and you should never do it.
-If you're using the same credentials on multiple sites, change them to make them unique.
-Here are five password mistakes that will likely get you hacked.
+If you’re using the same credentials on multiple sites, change them to make them unique.
+Here are the worst passwords you could use that will likely get you hacked.